 - Turn off cruise control.

 Hydroplaning is a scary event where you lose control of your car's steering, braking and power.
 Hydroplaning can be caused by a heavy downpour, poor drainage or too much speed on a wet road.

 When water builds up in front of the tires of a moving car faster than the car's weight can push it away, the car hydroplanes or skids on the surface of the water.
 Because the wheels don't have any traction, you can't steer the car and the brakes don't respond either.
 Your car is out of control!

 If you find your car hydroplaning, slow down immediately to let the tires get a grip on the road again.
 If you have anti-lock brakes you can try light braking.
 Continue to look and steer in the direction you want the car to go.Keep Your Car Well Maintained for Driving in the Rain

 - Check your tires frequently, especially their inflation and tread depth.
 Rotate tires regularly.

 - Invest in new wiper blades when the windshield shows streaks.

 - Keep your washer reservoirs full.

 If you or a family member has been injured in a car accident or any type of personal injury, please contact the Law Offices of Diana Santa Maria, P.A. immediately.
 Our experienced attorneys will fight for the compensation you deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.